 What is a video platform?

-Key capabilities of a professional hosting platform include:
+Key capabilities of a dedicated video hosting platform include:

 Cinema8 brings these features together in one hosting environment.
 It provides secure delivery and detailed engagement analytics while allowing businesses to brand their players and add interactive elements when needed.
 Built on reliable technologies like HLS streaming, it ensures smooth, adaptive playback across devices and varying network conditions.
 This combination gives teams visibility into viewer behaviour and makes every video accountable to measurable results.